core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 For caching at endpoints, the same freshness model relying on the Max-Age Option as defined in {{Section 5.6.1 of RFC7252}} applies.

-For caching at proxies, the freshness model defined in {{sec-proxy-caching}} of this specification applies.
+For caching at proxies, the freshness model defined in {{I-D.tiloca-core-groupcomm-proxy}}  can be used.

 ### Validation Model ## {#sec-caching-validation}